-The nuts are incredibly nutrient-dense and loaded with lots of vitamins and minerals.
+The nuts are incredibly nutrient dense and loaded with lots of vitamins and minerals.

-Bambara nut pudding (Okpa) is a nutritious food that is eaten and enjoyed by lot of children, adults, and can be served as a family meal.
+Bambara nut pudding (Okpa) is a nutritious food that is eaten and enjoyed by a lot of children, adults, and can be served as a family meal.

-Okpa is also a traditional food and delicious breakfast that is popular in Eastern Nigeria especially in Enugu, Nsukka, and Ngwo.
+Okpa is also a traditional food and delicious breakfast that is popular in Eastern Nigeria, especially in Enugu, Nsukka, and Ngwo.